Skip to main content

 Elementary Principal

-On Tuesday, June 24 at 1:00 PM, our 5th grade students will participate in a very special event.
+On Monday, June 22 at 1:00 PM, our 5th grade students will participate in a very special event.
 They will celebrate the completion of their elementary school years with a “Moving Up” ceremony.
-We are so proud of their efforts and cooperation during their years at LACS Elementary School.
+We are so proud of their efforts and cooperation during their years at LACS

 Program Target Group